“Anytime I needed anything, they were available for me” — Roman Levandovsky

 - the secure, accessible and easy-to-use payment system to allow users paying with their smartphones.

-During the whole process, we kept close contact with our client to achieve the most accurate and successful result possible.
+During the whole process, we kept in close contact with our client to achieve the most accurate and successful result possible.

 It will take too much time to describe the whole process.
 So let’s see what we’ve received: